 Just two blocks from the heart of downtown Orlando is Orlando City Stadium.
-The 100% privately financed stadium is home to Orlando City of Major League Soccer (MLS), Orlando Pride of the National Women’s Soccer League (NWSL) and Orlando City B of the United Soccer League (USL).
+The 100% privately financed stadium is home to Orlando City of Major League Soccer (MLS) and Orlando Pride of the National Women’s Soccer League (NWSL).
 The stadium is enveloped with a four-sided canopy roof to keep noise in and weather out, ensuring Orlando City Stadium will be one of the loudest, toughest places to play in.

 Thanks to overwhelming request from fans, the North End features “The Wall” - home to The Ruckus and Iron Lion Firm and North America’s only full safe-standing supporters’ section.

 The stadium’s natural grass field sits eight feet below street level, allowing for spectacular views at any seat.
 In addition to the Audi Sport Club, a shared suite experience, the venue also boasts club sections on the East and West sides of the field with amenities including complimentary food and beverages, private seating locations and a private entrance on the West side.